 Carpenter Ant Frass

-Carpenter ants handle their bathroom arrangements a little differently than most other ants, and they also have a more distinct type of frass.
+Carpenter ants handle their bathroom arrangements a little differently than most other ants, and they also have a more distinct type of feces.

 Since the carpenter ants live inside wood and not typical ant mounds or hills, they often have limited space.
 In addition, they don’t actually eat wood and can’t digest the cellulose that binds wood like termites do.

 But again, carpenter ants have found a form of waste management that humans later inadvertently copied.
-In this case, the carpenter ants create small openings in the side or bottom of the wood (known as kick holes) through which the frass is ejected out of the colony to land on the surface below the hole.
+In this case, the carpenter ants create small openings in the side or bottom of the wood (known as kick holes).
+The waste is ejected out of the colony through these openings to land on the surface below the hole.

 This form of lavatory setup was also once commonly used by humans, most notably in the form of castle garderobes, a small alcove or rectangular outcropping in the outer wall with an opening through which the poop would fall to the ground below.
 Humans also used a similar setup on wooden sailing ships.